imitator-model-checker/imitator/doc/IMITATOR-developer-manual.md

+_________
+# Quick developer manual
+_________

 # New modules

- - ParsedValue : Hold a type used to wrap different type of value (Int_value, Rat_value, etc).
+ - `ParsedValue` : Hold a type used to wrap different type of value (Int_value, Rat_value, etc).
 Parsed values are only used on parsing structure.
- - AbstractValue: Hold a type used to wrap different type of value (Int_value, Rat_value, etc).
+ - `AbstractValue`: Hold a type used to wrap different type of value (Int_value, Rat_value, etc).
 Abstract values are only used on abstract model.
 The difference between Parsed values and Abstract values is that abstract values are subset of Parsed values that eliminating some Weak typed values.
- - BinaryWord: Hold binary word type (Bool array) and some function on it.
+ - `BinaryWord`: Hold binary word type (Bool array) and some function on it.
- - DiscreteExpressionConverter: use ExpressionConverter module to convert parsing structure element to abstract model element.
+ - `DiscreteExpressionConverter`: use `ExpressionConverter` module to convert parsing structure element to abstract model element.
 It makes some extra checking on the structure

-# I. Parsing structure tools
+ - `DiscreteExpressionEvaluator`: Allow evaluation of discrete expressions, clock rewriting.
+ - `DiscreteType`: Hold variable types (`var_type`) and discrete types `var_type_discrete` and some usefuls functions on it.
+ - `ExpressionConverter`: Compound of two recursive sub-modules `TypeChecker` and `Converter`
+ - `TypeChecker`: Allow expression type checking and type inference.
+Transform parsing structure to a typed structure
+ - `Converter`: Allow conversion of typed expression from typed structure into discrete expression of abstract model.
+ - `ExpressionReducer`: Allow reducing and simplification of discrete arithmetic expressions (especially rational discrete arithmetic expressions).
+ - `Functions`: Hold all built-in functions metadata and implementation (name, signatures, bodies).
+Contains some useful functions on IMITATOR functions.
+ - `FunctionSig`: Hold type signature of IMITATOR functions.
+Contains some useful function on IMITATOR function signatures, and some functions that check compatibility signature type and discrete types...
+ - `JsonFormatter`: Allow construction of JSON structure with dedicated variants.
+Contains a to_string function to convert JSON to pretty / ugly string.
+ - `Logger`: Allow to log some results into res file in the JSON format.
+Useful for checking some behavior, properties in non-regression tests.
+It should not be used directly, there is functions that allow the use of lazy logging in `ImitatorUtilities` module taking into account the verbose mode.
+ - `ParsingStructureGraph`: Allow to create a graph of dependency of the component of IMITATOR.
+This module aims to find used / not used variables by creating a graph of dependencies.
+ - `ParsingStructureMeta`: Higher level module containing some useful functions on parsing structure.
+It use lower-level module `ParsingStructureUtilities`.
+ - `ParsingStructureUtilities`: Low-level module containing some useful functions on parsing structure tree.
+It allows folding of parsing structure tree and `exists`, `forall` function on it.
+ - `PropertyConverter`: Same as `ExpressionConverter` but for IMITATOR properties.
+ - `TypedStructure`: Quasi-same structure as `ParsingStructure` but containing typing information.
+A typed structure is intermediate between parsing structure and abstract model.
+ - `VariableInfo`: Contains some useful functions on the `variable_info` type (e.g: is variable exist ? get variable type ? ...)

+_____________

+# Some useful modules

 ## ParsingStructureUtilities module